May the Gods be by your side, warmth in your heart, health in your body & strength in your mind.

 New Moon

-The August new moon is a time of new beginnings, fresh starts, and setting intentions for the upcoming lunar cycle.
-As the moon disappears from view, it is a time to turn inward, reflect on the past, and release what no longer serves us.
-This new moon is associated with the astrological sign of Leo, which brings with it themes of creativity, self-expression, and courage.
-The energy of the August new moon can be harnessed for manifestation, setting goals, and starting new projects.
+The August New Moon is a time of new beginnings, fresh starts, and setting intentions for the upcoming lunar cycle.
+As the Moon disappears from view, it is a time to turn inward, reflect on the past, and release what no longer serves us.
+This New Moon is associated with the astrological sign of Leo, which brings with it themes of creativity, self-expression, and courage.
+The energy of the August New Moon can be harnessed for manifestation, setting goals, and starting new projects.
 It is a time to tap into our intuition, trust our instincts, and take bold steps forward on our spiritual journey.

 -